taus11/manifest_script/README.md

 ![wireshark](https://user-images.githubusercontent.com/32044701/59568228-88bb1680-9095-11e9-967b-abe0c84a4f8b.png)

-This will group and separate affects in terms of different products.
+This will group and separate affects in terms of different products like Fedora, Enterprise Linux, Openshift, etc.
 Magic?
 No. See how entries are grouped and separated by community products and enterprise products .It's easy on the eyes.
 This will happen for all the complex packages as well.